GuintherKovalski/Discrete-Taylor-Series/README.md

 # Discrete-Taylor-Series
-This is a implementation of a taylor series using discrete variables Taylor series is described as follows:
+This is a implementation of a taylor series using discrete variables.
+Taylor series is described as follows: